Skip to content

 You can then add a custom signature or attachments if you'd like.
 Once you're ready, click Continue.

-Next, click Test action, and Zapier will send a test email using the linked Gmail account.
+Next, click Test step, and Zapier will send a test email using the linked Gmail account.
 You will see the test date in the preview.

 If it works correctly, you should also see an email in your sent emails in your Gmail inbox.
 This is what our successful email looked like.